 He is an alumnus of the Managing Global Governance Programme established by the German Federal Ministry of Economic Cooperation and Development, designed for young professionals from emerging economies.
 He received his MA in International Relations at the University of the Witwatersrand, Johannesburg, where he headed the Academic Development Programme for first year students and was elected as an independent candidate to the Student Representative Council.

 Marc holds a doctorate from the Graduate School for Global Politics, Freie Universität Berlin (Germany) in cooperation with Fudan University Shanghai (PR China), where he did research on the global political economy with a special focus on state-market relations, financial and monetary policies, and the history of economic thought and the diversity of developmental strategies.
 He holds a MA in International Political Economy (University of York) as well as a MA in Politics, Economics & History (University of Münster), and is a trained salesman in whole and foreign trade (IHK-certified).
 Moreover, Marc is a cosmopolitan, critical observer, traveller, networker, and bon vivant.

 Miguelángel Verde Garrido (United States of America | Venezuela)

 Miguel holds a doctorate (Dr. rer. pol.) from the Freie Universität Berlin (Germany), where he researched how state and corporate control of information and communications technologies impact the political agency of civil society.
 He has a MA in Political Science and Political Philosophy from Kyoto University (Japan), where he studied after being granted a scholarship by the Ministry of Education of Japan, and a BA in Philosophy from Universidad Católica Andrés Bello (Caracas, Venezuela).
-In 2016, Miguel was awarded an Annual Paper Prize and an Early Career Researcher Award by the Surveillance Studies Network for a published peer review article related to his doctoral research.
+Miguel’s research and peer review publications have received awards such as an Annual Paper Prize and an Early Career Researcher Award from the international Surveillance Studies Network (SSN).